 It is also important to note that several factors, such as dosing or the heterogeneous aetiology of ESUS, could have affected outcomes in these trials.
 Considering that the standard dose of rivaroxaban for stroke prevention in patients with AF is 20 mg, it is possible that the rivaroxaban dose of 15 mg used in NAVIGATE ESUS was not high enough to achieve the maximum therapeutic effect.
-In addition, not all potential embolic sources of ESUS, such as covert AF, atrial cardiopathy, left ventricular disease, aortic and non-stenotic carotid atherosclerosis, patent foramen ovale and cancer, respond equally to NOACs.118 A recent analysis demonstrated that there is a major overlap of potential embolic sources in patients with ESUS, which may explain the neutral results of the NAVIGATE ESUS and RE-SPECT ESUS trials.118 Among all potential embolic sources, patients with AF had the highest risk of stroke recurrence, highlighting the need to identify these patients early.118 In the NAVIGATE ESUS trial, 3% of patients were found to have AF during the course of the study.10 Cardiac rhythm monitoring was performed prior to randomization to exclude patients with AF, but the extent of screening for AF was not specified, other than as a minimal requirement.10 Despite attempts to exclude AF in the NAVIGATE and RE-SPECT ESUS trials, which may be effective in the short term, patients with relatively infrequent AF may suffer AF recurrences in the long term and then derive benefit from NOACs.
-Ongoing trials are investigating intensified monitoring for AF in patients with ESUS with the aim to identify predictors of covert AF.119,120 However, it should be noted that covert AF now seems to be a less important source of ESUS than originally thought.121
+In addition, not all potential embolic sources of ESUS, such as covert AF, atrial cardiopathy, left ventricular disease, aortic and non-stenotic carotid atherosclerosis, patent foramen ovale and cancer, respond equally to NOACs.118 A recent analysis demonstrated that there is a major overlap of potential embolic sources in stroke survivors with ESUS, which may explain the neutral results of the NAVIGATE ESUS and RE-SPECT ESUS trials.118 Among all potential embolic sources, patients with AF had the highest risk of stroke recurrence, highlighting the need to identify these patients early.118 In the NAVIGATE ESUS trial, 3% of patients were found to have AF during the course of the study.10 Cardiac rhythm monitoring was performed prior to randomization to exclude patients with AF, but the extent of screening for AF was not specified, other than as a minimal requirement.10 Despite attempts to exclude AF in the NAVIGATE and RE-SPECT ESUS trials, which may be effective in the short term, patients with relatively infrequent AF may suffer AF recurrences in the long term and then derive benefit from NOACs.
+Ongoing trials are investigating intensified monitoring for AF in patients with ESUS with the aim to identify predictors of covert AF.119,120 However, covert AF now seems to be a less important source of ESUS than originally thought.121

 Evidence for NOACs in Atherosclerotic Stroke Prevention